Dan Bailey (American football): College career

 Bailey originally accepted to walk on at University of Arkansas, in order to receive an academic scholarship that would cover his tuition.
 After losing the competition for the starting kicker job, Bailey was approached by head coach Houston Nutt and was told that he would have to pay his own way, so Bailey would not count toward the team's scholarship limit.
 Forced to leave the school, he spent a year out of college before walking on at Oklahoma State University.

 As a true freshman in 2007, Bailey made 20-of-20 extra point kicks but only two-of-four field goals.
 He made field goals from 27 and 28 yards and missed two attempts beyond 40 yards.

 Until the 2008 Holiday Bowl, Bailey made 10 consecutive field goals in his second year (2008).
 With a 78.9% field goal conversion rate (15-for-19) on the season, he was second in the Big 12 Conference in field goal percentage.
 Bailey made a career-long 45-yarder in the 2008 Holiday Bowl, a 42-31 loss to Oregon.

 Bailey made 46-of-46 extra point attempts and 13-of-18 field goals in 2009 as a junior.
 In the October 17 game, a 33–17 victory over Missouri, he made 4-of-4 field goals, including a career-long 51-yarder.

-In 2010, Bailey made 24-of-28 field goals and 65-of-66 extra points.
+In 2010, Bailey made 24-of-28 field goals and 65-of-66 extra points, for an NCAA-leading 149 points.
 He won the Lou Groza Award for the nation's top kicker following the season.
-Bailey earned the Big 12 Special Teams Player of the Year award.
+Bailey earned the Big 12 Special teams Player of the Year award.
 Oklahoma State won the December 2010 Alamo Bowl 36–10 over Arizona, and he made three of three field goals in that game: from 40, 50, and 44 yards.